Samantha Barks: Return to the West End (2019–present)

 On 5 December 2019, Barks was cast as Elsa in the West End production of Frozen, beginning in August 2021.

 Barks spent several weeks in March and April 2022 presenting the Elaine Paige on Sunday radio show on BBC Radio 2.
 In December 2022, it was announced that Barks would be doing a solo concert at the Theatre Royal, Drury Lane in May 2023.
 Orfeh, Bradley Jaden and The Overtones will appear as special guests.
 In May 2023, it was announced that Barks would be a judge on the upcoming ITV competition show Mamma Mia!
 I Have a Dream alongside Alan Carr, Jessie Ware, and Amber Riley.
 The show will follow the search for two musical theatre performers to play the roles of Sophie and Sky in Mamma Mia! in London's West End for its 25th anniversary.
 In 2025, Barks participated in and won the sixth series of The Masked Singer as "Pufferfish".

+In October 2025 it was announced that Barks will be joining the cast of the world premiere of the musical of The Greatest Showman in the role of Charity Barnum, together with Oliver Tompsett as P. T. Barnum, Lorna Courtney as Anne Wheeler, Ben Joyce as Phillip Carlyle, Vajèn van den Bosch as Jenny Lind and Malinda Parris as Lettie Lutz.